Calming Signals In DogsApril 7, 2018 2020-06-09 14:24

 If you pay closer attention you will notice that the stressed yawn actually looks a bit different from a normal yawn.
-The stressed yawn will have the dog open his mouth extra wide (it looks a bit exaggerated) and he might shake his head slightly as he closes it again.
+The stressed yawn will have the dog open his mouth extra wide (it looks a bit exaggerated) or curl the tongue – and he might shake his head slightly as he closes it again.

 When lip licking occurs in contexts without food (or the dog smelling pee spots) it is most likely a calming signal.
 These lip licks are very quick and can easily be missed.

 Spontaneous sniffing can often be seen in training situations in which the dog is uncomfortable.
 He suddenly seems extremely interested in the ground, even if there is no objective reason why he should want to sniff (such as treat crumbs, or other dogs having pottied there).